 1) Build masonry base at least 52" wide by 64" deep, and 38" high for a finished oven floor 42" above the kitchen floor or ground.

-3) Lay out a 36" circle on oven floor and set the entrance tunnel and five base sections using HeatStop II refractory mortar.
+3) Lay out a 36" circle on oven floor and set the two piece entrance tunnel and two base sections using HeatStop II refractory mortar.

 4) Set the oven dome on top of the base sections in HeatStop II refractory mortar.

 |6) Add more insulation over the castable insulation.
 Inexpensive pearlite or expanded shale mixed with a little Portland cement is okay - or use mineral wool.
 Whether the oven is associated with a cooking fireplace and large chimney mass or is a stand-alone oven, the exterior masonry enclosure should be isolated from the oven shell by an air space or a layer of compressible insulation like mineral wool so that, when the oven liner expands with heat, it doesn't crack the exterior masonry.
 Some masons use metal lath held away from the oven shell with spacers to create an air space and then plaster the oven dome.
 Many ovens are covered by a roof to keep rain water from entering any cracks in the exterior.